tytydraco/yessleep/out/The_Doll_House.md

 Which was likely why we drew the ire of the local seniors who had gathered around the zoning tape we had masked around the property.

-"Date," I had discovered the damage surrounding the perimeter.
+"Date," I had discovered damage surrounding the perimeter.

 "It looks like char," he rubbed the wood post.
 "Smells like it too."